Scared of artificial pumpkins?

 Programmes like David Attenborough's Blue Planet have shown that plastic pollution is a danger to our wildlife.
 And scientists have now discovered that plastic items are breaking down into tiny bits that can get into our oceans and even end up in our bodies.

-Does it sound like you're watching a sci-fi horror?
-This is the moment when you beg the soon-to-be victim not to walk into the strange dark house.
-Except I'm imploring you not to buy plastic pumpkins.
+Does it sound like a sci-fi horror?
+This is the moment when you beg the soon-to-be victim not to walk into the strange, dark house.
+Except I'm pleading with you not to traipse down the supermarket aisle cursed with fake, plastic pumpkins.

 You'd think that with all the plastic waste going into the sea, retailers would be looking to stem the tide – not making synthetic imitations of stuff that naturally exists.

 Retailers follow the money.
 So it makes sense to stop buying these products.
 Some of them, though, are more difficult to cut out of our lives than others.
 Like clothes.
 Most of them are shedding plastic waste.
-In this case, you can sign our petition and we promise to make your voice heard.
+That's why we need the government to intervene.
+Sign our petition and we promise to make your voice heard.